maxskiier/first-asm-code/README.md

 This code has a build script that will automatically use ca65 and ld65 to assemble and link the code.
 It should be placed in the same directory as ca65, ld65, and the code, unless you are using make.sh.

-You can do whatever you want with this code.
-Mostly since this is a showcase rather than a program with actual function.
+Note that this is a showcase rather than a program with actual function.
 If you have any comments, please feel free to reach out.
 Thanks!